 When a man at a resume/portfolio workshop tells you that it may be in your best career interest to suppress your “blackness” in your work because due to you obviously looking black there is no need to emphasize it through the work that you create…Trust the Process because that unashamed blackness that you have will be a light for other young black children as you speak to elementary and high school classes in the minority neighborhoods of LA, go on LA Talk Live radio speaking about navigating the field of architecture as a young black man, and help out with the youth summer camp (http://socalnoma.org/campoverview/) hosted by the SoCal Chapter of the National Organization of Minority Architectects (NOMA).
 It will will also drive your passion as you become a founding Co-President for the USC Chapter student of NOMA and give you the confidence to go to conferences, learn from, and personally talk with great architects like David Adjaye.
 This lesson will teach you the value of never being ashamed of who you are.

 And finally, when people tell you and your co-founder that it is a waste of time collecting the stories of young professionals who are supposedly not old enough to have had meaningful experiences yet …TrustTheProcess because for what may be perceived as #IrrationalConfidence, you will learn through all of your highs and lows that this confidence comes from unwavering faith in what God has blessed you with, the perseverance to trust the process and enjoy the journey, and the burning inner desire to not just be good but to wake up everyday and strive to #BeGreat.

-To my family, my girlfriend, my friends, my church family, my mentors, my teachers, and everyone that has played a role in my journey thus far…thank you and this is just the beginning.
+To my family, my friends, my church family, my mentors, my teachers, and everyone that has played a role in my journey thus far…thank you and this is just the beginning.

 This is my UNSCRIPTD Journey,